-Studying toward the Bachelor of Engineering with Honours (Electronics and Computer Engineering) will help you play a key role in the design and manufacture of the technology that is a key part of our world.
+Studying toward the Bachelor of Engineering with Honours (Electronics and Computer Engineering) will help you play a key role in the design and manufacture of electronic and computer systems for industrial and every day applications.

-The Massey University Bachelor of Engineering (Electronics and Computer Engineering) will help you become an excellent electronic and computer engineer.
+The Bachelor of Engineering (Electronics and Computer Engineering) will help you become an excellent electronic and computer engineer.
 You will be multi-disciplinary, have excellent practical skills and be able to design, develop and manage both software and hardware projects.
-You will be capable of working in a team environment to solve problems from the device level to networks, communication systems and embedded systems.
+You will be capable of working in a team environment and solving problems from the device level to networks, communication systems and embedded systems.

-Electronic systems sense what is happening in the world around us, and computer systems process this data to extract information, or to control some activity.
+Electronic systems sense what is happening in the world around us.
+Computer systems process this data to extract information, or to control some activity.
 Virtually every aspect of our lives involves electronic and computer technology.
-Electronic systems sense what is happening in the world around us, and computer systems process this data to extract information, or to control some activity.

-The distinctive feature of the engineering course at Massey is that much of our teaching is based in the laboratory where you get real hands-on practice.
+The distinctive feature of the engineering course at Massey is that much of our teaching is based in the laboratory.
+So you’ll get real hands-on practice.
 There is also a strong emphasis on embedding computing & electronics technologies in every-day consumer products and the importance of the user interface.

 As an electronics and computer engineering graduate you will be as much at home designing an electronic or embedded hardware system as working on a large scale distributed software application.